PugetSoundAnalytics/pugetsound-portfolio/_posts/2025-07-28-connection-spark.md

 Not long after I launched this blog, a former colleague reached out with enthusiasm and support.
 It felt great—**bing, bang, boom**: Connection!
 Possibility!
 Maybe even collaboration... we set up a meeting.

 I was excited—and a little surprised.
 Here was someone I hadn’t connected with in ages, showing up with curiosity and kindness.
-In a season that can sometimes feel like shouting into the void, it was deeply affirming.
+In a season that can sometimes feel like shouting at the sky, it was deeply affirming.

 ## The Dance of Intent
 Guilty admission: I had some wishful wondering if this was a soft screening for a role or just a casual catch-up.
 You know that dance?
 Where you're toggling between "*be cool*" and "*pitch mode activated*"?